IF YOU ARE HERE MAINLY FOR THE LOW-Z CALCULATOR REFERENCE, CLICK HERE.

 Introduction

 The Common Amplifier Format (CAF) is a report for presenting a set of specifications and measured performance metrics of audio power amplifiers.
-While much of this information can be found on manufacturer’s specification sheets, each manufacturer presents the information differently.
+While some of this information can be found on manufacturer’s specification sheets, each manufacturer presents the information differently.
 In addition, the methods used to test the amplifier may be undocumented or vague, making it impossible to do meaningful comparisons between various makes and models.
 The CAF provides a structured, consistent and well-documented report of an amplifier’s performance.

 Objective